 As I said in the beginning of this document, all of the editions of DB2 Connect perform the same function.
 That function is described in my long diatribe above.
 The different editions are just different terms under which you can license the software from IBM.
-The one caveat is that DB2 Connect Personal Edition does not provide a DB2 Connect Server.
 Here I will attempt to summarize the different license terms that correspond to each edition.
 Please keep in mind that this is Dean Compher’s interpretation of these terms and may not represent the official IBM terms and conditions.
 They are my best attempt to describe them in easily understood language, but may not be 100% accurate so don’t yell at your friendly sales rep if I made any mistakes.
 You can tell that I’ve been working for large corporations for way too long because I feel compelled to put disclaimers in everything that I write!
-Anyway if you want to see for yourself the exact terms and conditions because my descriptions are only summaries.
+Anyway you should review the exact terms and conditions because my descriptions are only summaries.
 You can see those terms and conditions here: 5724-B62 IBM Db2 Connect Unlimited Edition for System z V11.5 Even though “Unlimited Edition for System z” is in the title it describes all editions and is for z and i.

 To reduce confusion about how DB2 connect is licensed, you really need to keep in mind that IBM is attempting to license DB2 connect based on how you will use it and that has very little to do with where it is installed as you can see by the above examples.
 If you keep in mind that we are trying to charge you based on a measurable way to use the product, then the editions will make more sense.
 If you don’t keep this in mind then they are just plain confusing.
-These definitions are for DB2 Connect v9.7 only.
-The v8.x editions used similar names, but in some cases the license terms for the names have changed significantly.
-If you purchased and began using DB2 Connect v8.x prior to the data of the above announcement letter then you may continue to use the license for the original purpose under the original terms as long as you keep using it on the same old server.
-However, even if you are using DB2 Connect v8.x license purchased after the announcement letter date of DB2 9 then you are bound by the DB2 v9 terms.
+These definitions are for DB2 Connect v11.5 only.
+Older editions used similar names, but in some cases the license terms for the names have changed significantly.
+If you purchased and began using DB2 Connect v8.x prior to newer announcement letters then you may continue to use the license for the original purpose under the original terms as long as you keep using it on the same old server.
+However, even if you are using and older version of DB2 Connect, but purchased it after a newer announcement letter then you are bound by the newer terms.

 This edition is licensed based on the processing power of your zSeries or iSeries database servers.
 For the zSeries server the price is based on the MSU rating of the physical machine(s) or LPARS running DB2.
-On iSeries the price is based on the Processor Value Unit (number of processor cores) rating of the iSeries Server(s).
+On iSeries the price is based on the Processor Value Unit rating and number of cores of the iSeries Server(s).
 This edition is a way for IBM to license the product based on the maximum value that you could possibly get from the product based on the database server capability.
 In this case the limit is imposed by the maximum processing power of the zSeries or iSeries system(s) where DB2 is running, so when you purchase DB2 Connect Unlimited Edition, you can install DB2 Connect on as many application servers or workstations as you like.
-If you contact IBM and request it, you can also install it on third part servers that connect to your System Z or System I servers.
-With this edition you are also licensed for Personal Edition which is described below for no extra charge.
+If you contact IBM and request it, you can also install it on third party servers that connect to your System Z or System I servers.

 This edition is licensed exactly as described above in the “Unlimited Edition for iSeries or zSeries” section.
-The main difference is that Unlimited Advanced Edition packages our IBM Optim pureQuery Runtime tool with DB2 Connect and is only available for System Z. Sorry iSeries users, there is no Unlimited ADVANCED edition for you, but you can purchase pureQuery separately and use it with DB2 Connect Unlimited Edition for iSeries.
+The main difference is that Unlimited Advanced Edition packages our IBM Optim pureQuery Runtime tool with DB2 Connect and is only available for System Z. Sorry iSeries users, there is no Unlimited ADVANCED edition for you.
 Many zSeries shops with DB2 have traditionally only run static SQL in the database.
 Static SQL is SQL that has already been prepared with the access plan to the data already determined and stored in the database.
 This allows for a much more consistent and often faster access to the data in the database. pureQuery allows you to capture the SQL from a JAVA or CLI application on Linux, UNIX or Windows and then bind it to the database.
 You do not need the source code to capture the SQL, so it’s great for purchased applications too!
 Now your applications that connect from clients of DB2/z can have all of the advantages static SQL just like your old COBOL programs have.
 You can even set a switch in pureQuery that says that it will block any SQL that it has not seen in the capture process, thus preventing SQL Injection hacks.
 The IBM Optim pureQuery Runtime tool has many other features that are described in this link.

 This edition is licensed exactly as described above in the “Application Server Edition” section.
 The main difference is that Application Server Advanced Edition packages our IBM Optim pureQuery Runtime tool with DB2 Connect.
 Good news iSeries users, you can get this “advanced” edition just like your zSeries brothers and sisters can!
 Many zSeries shops with DB2 have traditionally only run static SQL in the database.
 Static SQL is SQL that has already been prepared with the access plan to the data already determined and stored in the database.
 This allows for a much more consistent and often faster access to the data in the database. pureQuery allows you to capture the SQL from a JAVA or CLI application on Linux, UNIX or Windows and then bind it to the database.
 You do not need the source code to capture the SQL, so it’s great for purchased applications too!
 Now your applications that connect from clients of DB2/z or DB2/i can have all of the advantages static SQL just like your old COBOL programs have.
 You can even set a switch in pureQuery that says that it will block any SQL that it has not seen in the capture process, thus preventing SQL Injection hacks.
 The IBM Optim pureQuery Runtime tool has many other features that are described in this link.

 This edition works well for organizations who have a small number of dedicated users using DB2 Connect.
-It is based on the number of known individuals who use the databases on iSeries or zSeries either directly or through an application.
+It is based on the number of known individuals who use the databases on iSeries or zSeries.
 You must be able to give the names of the individuals who directly or indirectly access the database through DB2 Connect.
 No other users should use the applications that access DB2/i or DB2/z.
 Because you must be able to identify the individuals who are using this application, it is generally only applicable to internally used applications.
 It does not lend itself to internet applications.
 You purchase licenses in increments of 25 known users.
 For organizations of any size it takes a lot of work to ensure that you remain in compliance with the terms of the agreement.
 Anyone considering purchasing this edition should give this fact serious consideration and consider using one of the Unlimited editions instead.

-If you use DB2 Connect or the JDBC driver to connect to DB2
+If you use DB2 Connect or the JDBC or other driver to

-on z/OS or i5/OS then you can access non-DB2 data through DB2 stored procedures.
+connect to DB2 on z/OS or iSeries then you can access non-DB2 data through DB2

 The connection concentration feature has been available through the JDBC type-4 driver since a later fix pack of DB2 Connect v8.2 for connections to DB2/zOS!
-Also you no longer need to have a running DB2 Connect instance to get Connection Concentration.
+Also you no longer need to have a running DB2 Connect server to get Connection Concentration.
 That is, you can just call the JDBC Type-4 driver or the DB2 Connect Driver as an API and still concentrate your connections This means that you no longer need to run a DB2 Connect server to concentrate a large number of connections into a few static connections to your DB2/z database server!
 Now that you can do connection concentration from JDBC Type-4 drivers and CLI applications, IBM recommends that you eliminate DB2 Connect Gateways if you need maximum performance.
 However, there are still architectural reasons you may want a Connect Gateway.
-Unfortunately, this feature is not yet available for DB2/i.

 Here are a variety of other points.